sjbiaga/kittens/nat-4-list/README.md

       ls.foldRight(Nil: ʹ.List[T])(_ :: _)
 ```

-We exemplify some trivial operators, the monadic interface, and finally stack safety.
+We exemplify some trivial operators, the monadic interface, the natural transformation, and finally stack safety.

 ```Scala
 try